2025 Local Seafood Summit

 Credit for context, definitions, and agreements can be attributed to First Alaskans Institute, the National Equity Project, and Summit attendees.

 We welcome session proposals for the summit.
 Sessions led by presenters with direct hands-on experiences are particularly appreciated.
 Please use this form to submit your proposal.
-Presenters will receive a $125 discount off registration.
+Proposals are due by May 17, 2025.

 Sponsors